-Two teams are made.
-Three chairs are placed in a row with cards on each as perhaps below representing past, present and future.
+Make two teams .
+Place three chairs in a row with cards on each representing past, present and future.

 Students, one at a time from each team, pick a card with a verb on it.
-Cards can be made using regular or irregular verbs from the following websites.
+Cards can be made using regular or irregular verbs.

 Activity 2: bean bag toss

 Variation 1: two teams stand across from each other and throw the bean bag/s.
-Teacher calls out the sentence and the tense to change to.
+Call out the sentence and the tense to change to.
 Team with the most correct and interesting answer wins.

-Variation 2: the teacher has a number of singular and plural nouns on the board.
+Variation 2: Write singular and plural nouns on the board.
 Two teams take it in turn to throw the bean bag to the opposition who must use whatever the thrower indicates – either singular or plural noun in a sentence with the matching verb type.

 Activity 3: subject-verb agreement rap

-Students work with the teacher and the following information to create their own rap or mnemonic for the following.
+Students create their own rap or mnemonic for the following.

 - Most nouns add “s” to show they are plural.